markkolich/havalo-kvs/README.md

 You have two deployment options:

 1. Default &ndash; Drop the Havalo `.war` file into your Servlet container's `webapps` directory, and away you go.
+No JVM restart is needed unless required by your container.
 2. Custom &ndash; Create a custom `havalo.conf` file and place it into your Servlet container's `conf` directory.
 Then, drop the Havalo `.war` file into your Servlet container's `webapps` directory.
+Note, if you are using the Tomcat Manager to deploy and manage your applications in Tomcat, you can also deploy the Havalo `.war` using the Tomcat Manager interface.

 ### Default